The L1-Potts functional for robust jump-sparse reconstruction: Reconstruction of highly blurred jump-sparse signals

-In the previous section we have seen that the $L^1$-Potts minimization is robust to mildly blurred data.
-In order to deal with more severely blurred data, we propose a heuristic splitting approach to tackle the deconvolution problem
+In the previous section we have seen that $L^1$-Potts minimization is robust to mildly blurred data.
+In order to deal with severely blurred data, we propose a heuristic splitting approach to the deconvolution problem \eqref{eq:potts_L1Conv}.
+In contrast to the previous section, we need to know the kernel $K.$ We rewrite \eqref{eq:potts_L1Conv} as the constrained optimization problem in two variables

-In contrast to the previous section, this requires to know the source of the blurring, that is, the convolution kernel $K.$ We notice that \eqref{eq:L1-Potts-K} has a solution in a discrete setting, that is for $f, u \in \R^n.$ We provide the proof of this fact in a forthcoming work \cite{demaret2012deconvolution}.